White House Names Trump Loyalist to Iran Policy Job at State Department

 According to his LinkedIn profile, Peek worked on Trump’s presidential transition team for the State Department from October 2016 to January 2017 and was a columnist for the New York Observer, a news outlet then owned by Jared Kushner, Trump’s son-in-law, who now serves as a top White House aide.

-Peek served as a military intelligence officer in the U.S. Army Reserve from 2008 to 2016, which included a one-year stint from 2011 to 2012 as a strategic advisor to Gen. John Allen, then commander of the U.S.-led mission in Afghanistan, according to LinkedIn.
-He also served as a legislative assistant for Republican senators from 2007 to 2011.
-He is currently a postdoctoral fellow at the University of Texas at Austin.
+Peek served as a military intelligence officer in the U.S. Army Reserve from 2008 to 2016, which included a one-year stint from 2011 to 2012 as a strategic advisor to Gen. John Allen, then commander of the U.S.-led mission in Afghanistan.
+He also served as a legislative assistant for Republican senators from 2007 to 2011, including former Sen. Gordon Smith (R-Ore.), who played an outsized role in crafting U.S. sanctions against Iran and former Sen. Mike Johanns (R-Neb.).
+He is currently completing his doctorate at the Johns Hopkins School of Advanced International Studies and received a masters degree from Harvard University.

 Peek’s frequent columns in a variety of online news outlets leading up to the presidential elections last year praised Trump.
 “He’s knowledgeable about the world, obviously bright, sophisticated beneath the spray-on populism, and experienced in high-stakes negotiations with foreign potentates,” Peek wrote of Trump in one Aug.
 20, 2016 column for the Fiscal Times.

-Peek did not immediately respond to requests for comment through his social media accounts.
+Peek did not respond to requests for comment through his social media accounts.

+Update, Dec.
+8, 2017: This article was updated to include additional details of Peek’s work experience.

 Robbie Gramer is a diplomacy and national security reporter at Foreign Policy. @robbiegramer